Trump campaign loses lawsuit seeking to halt Michigan vote count | Law-Order

 Trump campaign loses lawsuit seeking to halt Michigan vote count

-A judge has tossed a lawsuit brought by U.S. President Donald Trump's campaign in hopes of halting vote-counting in Michigan.
+A judge in Michigan has tossed out a lawsuit brought by U.S. President Donald Trump's campaign in hopes of halting vote-counting in the battleground state.
+Trump's Democratic challenger Joe Biden is the projected winner in Michigan, which Trump, a Republican, carried in 2016.

 Michigan Court of Claims Judge Cynthia Stephens made the ruling during a court hearing on Thursday.
 She said she planned to issue a written ruling on Friday.
+"I have no basis to find that there is a substantial likelihood of success on the merits," Stephens said.

-Campaign officials for Trump have said they filed the Michigan lawsuit to stop the counting there and gain greater access to the tabulation process.
-The lawsuit was a "messaging exercise," said senior campaign advisor Bob Bauer for Democratic challenger and former U.S. Vice President Joe Biden.
-"It has no other purpose than to confuse the public about what's taking place and to support their baseless claims of irregularity," Bauer said in the call with reporters.
+Campaign officials for Trump have said they filed the suit to stop the counting in Michigan and gain greater access to the tabulation process.
+The lawsuit was a "messaging exercise," said Bob Bauer, senior advisor on Biden's campaign.

+"It has no other purpose than to confuse the public about what's taking place and to support their baseless claims of irregularity," Bauer said in a call with reporters.
+Nationally, Biden inched closer to victory on Thursday in an exceedingly close U.S. election hinging on razor-thin margins in a handful of states.

+Trump has launched a flurry of lawsuits across the country.
+In another setback for Trump on Thursday, a judge in Georgia denied a request by his campaign for an order requiring Chatham County to separate and secure late-arriving ballots to ensure they are not counted.

 - READ MORE ON: